ondrejhenek/SimpleAuth/README.md

 Only 4 easy steps to make authentication work
 ---------------------------------------------

-1. Download the plugin to Plugin folder
+1. Save the plugin to Plugin/SimpleAuth folder

 2. Add to your AppController: